open-telemetry/opentelemetry-dotnet-instrumentation/src/OpenTelemetry.AutoInstrumentation.Native/lib/coreclr/src/inc/readme.md

   Typically this is just adding MIDL_DEFINE_GUID(...) for any new classes/interfaces that have been added to the idl file.

-Include these src changes with the remainder of your work whenyou submit a PR.
+Include these src changes with the remainder of your work when you submit a PR.